-Be aware, priority housing is contingent upon a student’s participation in the Early Start program, and MSU Housing reserves the rights to reassign a student who does not attend or complete the program.
+Be aware, priority housing is contingent upon a student’s participation in the College Ready program, and MSU Housing reserves the rights to reassign a student who does not attend or complete the program.
 For more information about MSU’s Housing and Residence Life see: http://www.housing.msstate.edu/.

 Student financial aid in the United States is funding that is intended to help students pay education-related expenses including tuition, fees, room and board, books, and supplies for education at a college, university, or private school.
 Financial Aid is available if you qualify.
 You must complete FASFA for 2015-2016 academic year since summer terms are considered part of the previous year.
 A step-by- step process is located at http://www.sfa.msstate.edu/howto/ and FASFA application is located at http://www.fafsa.ed.gov/.

-If you have any questions or need help navigating the Financial Aid process, please contact a Financial Aid counselor at 662.325-2450 or contact College Ready’s Coordinator, Dr. Angi Bourgeois at 662.325.1922 and email@example.com
+If you have any questions or need help navigating the Financial Aid process, please contact a Financial Aid counselor at (662)325-2450 or contact College Ready’s Coordinator, Dr. Mary Celeste Reese at email@example.com or (662)325-8825.

 When can I move into my residence hall for the College Ready program?

 Do I have a choice of residence hall?

-No. All students participating in College Ready 2014 will be housed in one of Mississippi States Premium Residence Halls for the program.
+No. All students participating in College Ready 2015 will be housed in one of Mississippi States Premium Residence Halls for the program.
 Oak Hall is MSU's newest residence hall, which opened in Fall 2012, was used for College Ready 2014.

 Can I stay in my College Ready residence hall for my freshman year?